Microsoft/azure-docs.hu-hu/articles/purview/create-catalog-powershell.md

     }
     ```

-1. A hatáskörébe tartozó sablon üzembe helyezése
+1. A Purview sablon üzembe helyezése

     # <a name="powershell"></a>[PowerShell](#tab/azure-powershell)